adamschlesinger/website/res/pages/projects.md

-in no particular order the following is my scrap heap of abandoned work that i have started and more than likely will never finish. almost all of these will die alone in a private repo; never to see the light of open source. if you want to steal one of these at least let me know? i'll even give you my source and design docs if you're cool about it.
+in no particular order the following is my scrap heap of not entirely abandoned work that i have started and more than likely will never finish. almost all of these will die alone in a private repo; never to see the light of open source. if you want to steal one of these at least let me know? i'll even give you my source and design docs if you're cool about it.

 # locker